antom/PyPortal_StreamDeck/README.md

 ```
     'streamDeckDebug': 0,      # Turn console logs on/off
+    'streamDeckUsesWiFi': 1,   # Connect to WiFi if required (e.g. for triggering URL requests)
     'streamDeckTheme': 'demo', # Which theme to use (a corresponding folder needs to exist in `/config`)
 ```